zdravkov/kendo-docs/api/wrappers/jsp/editor.md

         <kendo:editor-execute>
             <script>
                 function(e) {
-                    // Code to handle the Execute event.
+                    // Code to handle the execute event.
                 }
             </script>
         </kendo:editor-execute>
     </kendo:editor>

 ### <kendo:editor-keydown>

 Fires when the user depresses a keyboard key.
 Triggered multiple times if the user holds the key down.